CyberGrandChallenge/Event-FAQ/event_faq.md

 Scheduled for June 3, 2015.

+Q11: As with all CGC scored events, CQE allows multiple submissions to the same csid, correct?

+A11: Yes.
+Submit early; submit often.
+Only the latest valid submission to each csid will be considered for ranking purposes.
+For more information on ranking, see Section 3.1.3 of the CGC Rules.

 Q10: What is the duration of CQE?

 A10: CQE is a 24-hour event which concludes on June 4th, 2015, at 12:00 noon EDT (1600 UTC).